JakebGutierrez/web-beat/README.md

 ## Future Improvements

-- **User Audio Import**: Implement functionality for users to upload and assign their own audio files to pads, enhancing personalization and creativity.
+- **User Audio Import**: Implement functionality for users to upload and assign their own audio files to pads, enhancing personalisation and creativity.

 - **Sample Slicing Tool**: Introduce tools for trimming and slicing imported audio tracks, enabling users to assign these segments to specific pads for intricate beat patterns.